 Hatha yoga can be for EVERY BODY and experienced in a non-competitive environment, where the atmosphere is warm, light, supportive, and fun.
 Our gentle and moderate yoga classes are practical and will benefit beginners, intermediates, and advanced yogis.
 Participating in our class is not about whether you are "good" at yoga or not.
 It's not goal-driven or doing poses by auto-pilot.
 Instead, yoga is an opportunity to spend time in your body, be attuned to the information and sensations that arrive, and staying curious.
 This "body awareness" approach keeps learning infinite while building a strong and healthy relationship with yourself.
-Noticing our physical, mental, and emotional state during yoga poses allows us to fully listen to our body and modify in our balance, strength, and flexibility.
-Tammy teaches QiGong-Hatha Yoga Fusion every Monday, 4 pm at Chiang Mai Holistic.
+By noticing our physical, mental, and emotional state during yoga, we are able to practice listening to our body.
+We can then support our balance, strength, flexibility, and needs with kindness.

 Laughter Yoga is a unique practice which combines unconditional laughter with yogic breathing (pranayama).
 We do simple laughter exercises to create childlike playfulness, let go of the ego, find our creativity, and be spontaneous.
-Some people compare it to Contact Improv!
+Some people compare Laughter Yoga to Contact Improv.
 On the physiological level, the main characteristic is that the exhale is longer than the inhale, thus expelling the lungs of stale air and replacing it with fresh oxygen.
 Laughter Yoga stimulates the movement of the diaphragm and abdominal muscles, which calms the nervous system, lowers stress levels, and gives you energy.
-The body does not know the difference between fake and real laughter, so you still receive all the same benefits.
+The body does not know the difference between fake and real laughter, so you still receive all the benefits.
 Laughter is also the shortest distance to connect people and is contagious!
 Try it out; there will be no reason not to laugh!
-Tammy teaches Laughter Yoga every two weeks at Chiang Mai Holistic.

 MEDITATION is an opportunity to observe your mind, the habits it tends to go into, and bringing yourself back to the present moment.
 We begin to see that we are not our minds, and we can let go of our thoughts, judgements, and reactions.
 In meditation, we practice a healthy relationship with ourselves as we receive information about our physical, mental, emotional, and energy state.
 Meditation is not "mastered" but rather a continuous journey with ourselves.
 Benefits of meditation include: stress relief, increased focus, clarity, insight, creativity, and release.
 At Hanuman Yoga Retreat, we practice various types of meditation: walking, sitting, loving kindness/compassionate, zen, exploring the five senses, mantras, and more.